isabellabates/APPM-4600/README.md

 ## APPM 4600
 ### About
 Hi, my name is Isabella Bates.
 This repo contains all the homeworks and labs I did for APPM 4600.

-### File structure
+### Subdirectory structure
     .
+    ├── README.md
     ├── Homeworks            # Homework files will be here └── Labs                 # Lab folders will be here └── Lab 1                # Lab files will be here └── lab1.py
-    └── README.md